lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 # Learn to structure Danish sentences correctly: theory & explanations in English, examples and tasks in Danish

 ### *Мy upcoming video course for self-study will help intermediate and advanced learners of Danish (i.e. CEFR LEVEL A2+) get confidence in structuring a Danish sentence.
-The course will include access to the test tasks on structuring the sentences, on which you will get personal video screen feedback by mail.
+The course will include access to the self-correcting test tasks on structuring the sentences.
 See the course structure below.
 The video course will be available for full access from sokolova.dk starting from week 5 in 2022*.

 Subscribe to get a notification by mail when the course is ready for access.